Structures and Functions in Living Organisms · 9 question types

 Note: the amylase in saliva gets denatured as soon as it enters the acidic stomach (pH 2 destroys its shape), so most starch digestion actually happens in the duodenum after pancreatic amylase is added.

-Lipase from the pancreas works in the small intestine, breaking lipids into fatty acids and glycerol.
+Lipase from the pancreas works in the small intestine, breaking into fatty acids and glycerol.
 Lipase needs the lipids to be in tiny droplets first, which is the job of bile (next section).